spodell/Darkhorse2/README.txt

    run (e.g many hours).
 In addition to creating and populating required MySQL tables, the installation script produces a log file containing detailed notes on any errors that may have occurred, and new fasta formatted sequence file of taxonomically informative sequences.
+A sample logfile is now included in the templates directory.
 The taxonomically informative fasta file will be named using the following convention:

          databasename_informative_ref_seqs.fasta